TomaszWoloszyn983/shopping-list-application/README.md

 ![Item Page](documentation/images/components/signup_page1.jpg)

-Login Page allows the user to login to his account what will give him access to additional function of the application.
+Login Page allows the user to login to his account what will give him access to all applications functions.

 ![Item Page](documentation/images/components/login_page1.jpg)